rachelyayra/start-and-stop/README.md

 ## Dataset

-The dataset consists of 20 different voices, each saying "start" and "stop" in various intonations and styles.
+The dataset consists of one (my voice) voice saying "start" and "stop" in various intonations and styles.
 The audio samples are preprocessed using MFCC, a common technique for extracting features from audio signals.
 Principal Component Analysis is applied on the MFCC feature to reduce the dimensions serve as input to the SVM classifier.

 ## Workflow